Smile-SA/hots/doc/source/business.rst

 The user has the possibility to provide his own file (or modifying the provided one), in order to adapt the optimization constraints, variables and / or objectives to his use case, being related to containers placement or not.
+The application selects and instantiates these models through the :class:`hots.plugins.optimization.factory.OptimizationFactory`, based on the :code:`optimization` section of the configuration file.

 Business components modularity
 ==============================